matsui528/lotf/docs/tutorial.md

 ## I/O

 CutoffTable can be read and written with `pickle`.
+CutoffTable consists of just numpy arrays and does not contain the original data and the nearest neighbor search index.
+As a result, it is easier to manage and requires less memory.

 ```python
 import pickle